lrug/lrug.org/source/meetings/2022/november/index.html.md

 **👪 in person meeting alert 👪**

-We are keeping up our streak of in person events.
-The lovely folks at are hosting us in their offices
-For the first time since March 2020 we're having an in person event.
-The lovely folk at [Zappi](https://www.zappi.io/web/) are hosting us in [their offices][zappi-venue], on  Camden High St. [Full venue and registration details are given below](#nov22registration).
+In-person seems to be working out, so we're doing it again.
+This time the lovely folks at [Zappi](https://www.zappi.io/web/) are hosting us in [their offices][zappi-venue], on  Camden High St. [Full venue and registration details are given below](#nov22registration).

 ## Agenda